OwOHamper/Flask-Starter-Kit/README.md

 The following features and improvements are planned for future development:

-1. **🔐 Authentication System**: Implement user registration, login, logout, and password reset functionality.
-2. **👤 User Dashboard**: Create a personalized dashboard for registered users.
-3. **👑 Admin Dashboard**: Develop an administrative interface for managing users and content.
+1. **👑 Admin Dashboard**: Develop an administrative interface for managing users and content.
-4. **📊 Example Dashboard**: Build a sample dashboard showcasing data visualization and management capabilities.
+2. **📊 Example Dashboard**: Build a sample dashboard showcasing data visualization and management capabilities.
-5. **📜 Legal Documents**:
-   - Draft and implement a Terms of Service (ToS) page
-   - Create and integrate a Privacy Policy page
-   - Ensure both documents are easily accessible to users
-6. **🔔 Notification System**: Add a system for in-app notifications and email alerts.
-7. **🧪 Unit Tests**: Develop a comprehensive suite of unit tests for core functionality.
+3. **🧪 Unit Tests**: Develop a comprehensive suite of unit tests for core functionality.
-8. **📈 User Activity Logging**: Add logging for important user actions and system events.
+4. **📈 User Activity Logging**: Add logging for important user actions and system events.
-9. **📚 Documentation**:
+5. **📚 Documentation**:
     - Create detailed documentation for the project setup and usage
     - Document API endpoints
     - Implement a robust search functionality across the documentation
-10. **🏁 Finish Default Pages**: Complete and polish all default pages for a cohesive user experience.

 We welcome contributions to any of these areas.
 If you're interested in working on one of these tasks, please open an issue to discuss it before submitting a pull request.